-Yoga and Pilates: If you’re looking for an activity to do outside while your kids are playing, try prenatal yoga or pilates.
+Yoga and Pilates: If you’re looking for an activity to do outside while your kids are playing, try prenatal Yoga or Pilates.
 When done outside, you can get some fresh air, spend time with your kids and enjoy some needed relaxation.

 For additional do’s and don’ts, please see our healthy pregnancy guide.

-If you find yourself feeling like you’re missing out on the fun this summer because you are pregnant, just remember, this is only a temporary stage of life and it goes by quickly.
 If you are curious about a summer activity and want to talk to an expert, call us at (920) 749-4000 today.